1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ## Hotend

+### Go

+!!! question Got a **Go**?
+    Do you own a Kobra **Go** and want to contribute?
+That would be great! <br> I'd need pictures of the hotend like the ones I show here of the **Neo** for example, so people can see the difference between those two models. <br> Just send me an email to <br> `3dneo (at) quantentunnel.de` <br> Thank you!

+### Neo

 The hotend of the **Neo** is shown in the following picture.
 Note the shape of it as it's plugged into the belonging hole at the printhead and secured by two screws.
-The outer diameter is 6mm, the inner diameter is 4mm and the total length is probably something around 2.4-2.5cm (sorry, I forgot to measure it as I had it disassambled).
+The outer diameter is 6mm(?), the inner diameter is 4mm and the total length is probably something around 2.4-2.5cm (sorry, I forgot to measure it as I had it disassambled).

 ![Hotend](../assets/images/head_neo_block-hotend-disass_web.jpg)